Релиз Red Dead Redemption 2 отложен до следующей весны

 5. ICE FIELDS

-This is kind of like danger canyon, except bigger, in the snow, with a much
+This is kind of like danger canyon, except bigger, in the

 wider bridge that can accomodate vehicles.
 You start out with the same set up